 Peel Mills, Victoria Cotton Mill, Wingates centre, Lostock Grange, Snydale Hall, tramway, Highgate Farm, Water Tower, Monks Farm, Morris Farm, Chew Moor village,

 Soap Works, Wicken Lees Farm, etc. On the reverse we include a short directory of Wingates in 1918, plus a 1914 L&Y timetable for the Manchester-Wigan route.

-The map links up with sheet 86.15 Lostock Junction to the north, 94.07 Westhoughton to the south.
+The map links up with sheet 86.15 Lostock Junction to the north, 94.04 Bolton Rumford to the east, 94.07 Westhoughton to the south.